ROCm/aomp/examples/README.md

 ```
 An "out-of-tree" test is useful when examples are stored in a read-only
-directory such as an installation directory.
+directory such as the ROCm installation directory.
 For example, to run the
 veccopy example "out-of-tree" from a new /tmp directory run these commands:
 ```
 mkdir /tmp/demo ; cd /tmp/demo